jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

   (b) that, whenever a crop of trees is harvested on the farm land, a new crop will be, or is likely to be, established on the farm land to replace the crop that is harvested (subject to subsection (7)); and
   (c) that the non-occupation outcome will, or is likely to, occur in relation to the farm land (where that outcome in clause 17(3) to (5) of Schedule 2 applies with necessary modifications as if the reference to residential land were a reference to the farm land).
 (3)
-Special test relating to forestry activities
-(4) Regulations may provide that the benefit to New Zealand test is also met if the relevant Ministers are satisfied— (a) that the relevant land is already used when the transaction is entered into, and will continue to be used, exclusively, or nearly exclusively, for forestry activities; and
-  (b) that—
-    (i) the relevant land is not residential land only; and (ii) if the relevant land includes any residential land, the residential land adjoins other land that is included in the relevant land but is not residential land; and
-  (c) that the non-occupation outcome will, or is likely to, occur in relation to the relevant land (where that outcome in clause 17(3) to (5) of Schedule 2 applies with necessary modifications as if the reference to residential land were a reference to the relevant land); and
-  (d) that any requirements set out in regulations in accordance with subsection (5) will be, or are likely to be, met (subject to subsection (8)); and
-  (e) that, whenever a crop of trees is harvested on the relevant land, a new crop will be, or is likely to be, established on the relevant land to replace the crop that is harvested (subject to subsection (7)); and
-  (f)
-  (g) that any other requirements set out in regulations are met.
-(4A) To avoid doubt, the reference in subsection (2)﻿(a) to the use of the farm land and the reference in subsection (4)﻿(a) to the use of the relevant land mean the use that arises under the estate or interest referred to in section 12(1)﻿(a).
-(5) Regulations may, for the purposes of subsection (4)﻿(d), set out requirements that must be met after the overseas investment is given effect to.
-(6) Requirements set out in regulations for the purposes of subsection (4)﻿(d) may (without limitation) be about 1 or more of the following:
-  (a) activities that must, or must not, be carried out on the relevant land:
-  (b) the maintenance or protection of things that exist when or before the overseas investment transaction is entered into (including (without limitation) the maintenance of existing arrangements relating to historic heritage, biodiversity, environmental matters, public access, or the supply of logs):
-  (c) outcomes that must result from the overseas investment.
+(4)
+(4A)
+(5)
+(6)
 Powers not to apply, or to modify, certain requirements (7) The relevant Ministers may decide—
-  (a) not to apply the requirement set out in subsection (2)﻿(b) or (4)﻿(e) if satisfied that the relevant overseas person (together with the relevant overseas person’s associates) will not have sufficient ownership or control (direct or indirect) of rights in respect of the relevant land to ensure that the requirement will be met:
+  (a) not to apply the requirement set out in subsection (2)﻿(b) if satisfied that the relevant overseas person (together with the relevant overseas person’s associates) will not have sufficient ownership or control (direct or indirect) of rights in respect of the relevant land to ensure that the requirement will be met:
-  (b) to modify the requirement set out in subsection (2)﻿(b) or (4)﻿(e) by not applying the requirement for a part of the relevant land if satisfied that the relevant overseas person (together with the relevant overseas person’s associates) will not have sufficient ownership or control (direct or indirect) of rights in respect of that part of the relevant land to ensure that the requirement will be met for that part of the relevant land.
+  (b) to modify the requirement set out in subsection (2)﻿(b) by not applying the requirement for a part of the relevant land if satisfied that the relevant overseas person (together with the relevant overseas person’s associates) will not have sufficient ownership or control (direct or indirect) of rights in respect of that part of the relevant land to ensure that the requirement will be met for that part of the relevant land.
-(8) The relevant Ministers may decide not to apply, or may modify, any requirement set out in regulations for the purposes of subsection (4)﻿(d) if satisfied that the relevant overseas person (together with the relevant overseas person’s associates) will not have sufficient ownership or control (direct or indirect) of rights in respect of the relevant land to ensure that the requirement will be met.
-Definitions
+(8)
-(9) In this section,—
+(9)
-  - **adjoins** includes separated only by a public road (including a motorway or a State highway, and whether or not the road is formed)
-  - **forestry activities** means any of the following activities in respect of any trees (whether exotic or native) that are to be harvested to provide wood:
-    (a) maintaining a crop of trees:
-    (b) harvesting a crop of trees:
-    (c) maintaining the land during the period between harvesting a crop of trees and establishing a new crop of trees:
-    (d) establishing a crop of trees.

 ### 16B Conditions for consents relating to sensitive land that is residential land: benefit to New Zealand test
 (1) This section applies if an application for consent for an overseas investment in sensitive land is being considered under the benefit to New Zealand test and the relevant land is or includes residential land.
-(2) However, this section does not apply (and see instead section 16C)— (a) to the extent that the relevant land is farm land and the relevant Ministers are satisfied in accordance with section 16A(2); or
+(2) However, this section does not apply (and see instead section 16C)— (a) to the extent that the relevant land is farm land and the relevant Ministers are satisfied in accordance with section 16A(2).
-  (b) where the application is being considered in accordance with section 16A(4).
+  (b)
 (3) If consent is granted, to the extent that the consent relates to the residential land,— (a) the relevant Ministers must determine a residential land outcome listed in the table in clause 19 of Schedule 2 as applying to the residential land; and
   (b) the consent must be made subject to the set of conditions for the residential land outcome, subject to any exemptions applying (in each case, as described in the table).